The Krays in London: Your Questions Answered

 Soon after, their criminal activity started with protection rackets in their native East End.
 They formed The Firm, their gang, with their older brother Charlie (the quieter, less public facing Kray brother).
 They bought an old snooker club in Mile End, where they started their protection rackets.
 They soon graduated to Long Firms – fraudulent businesses trading.
 The Firm was responsible for murders, armed robberies, money laundering, arson and assaults.

 In the 1960s, they set their sights on the West End where they ran a night club, Esmerelda’s Barn in Knightsbridge (along with other clubs in the East End).
-They became part of the Swinging 60s London scene [link to 60s blog], regularly schmoozing with MPs (Conservative and Labour), nobility and big stars of the day.
+They became part of the Swinging 1960s London scene, regularly schmoozing with MPs (Conservative and Labour) and nobility.
+Also, big stars of the day including Judy Garland and Frank Sinatra.
+Ronnie took a shine to American actor, George Raft, star of Scarface (1932 film version).
 They were commended for ascending from East End poverty to West End riches and celebrity.

 During this time they became involved with the American mafia.
 Aware of the Kray twin’s influential connections with politicians and government officials, Ron and Reg looked like good prospects for some money laundering.